Randy-Hodges/coe332-Final-Project/README.md

 To set up and perform all of these processes in Kubernetes:
 1. Ssh into Kubernetes with: `ssh <username>@coe332-k8s.tacc.cloud`
 2. Make a new directory and clone this repository again with: `git clone git@github.com:Randy-Hodges/coe332-Final-Project.git`
-3. Go into the kubernetes folder and then the prod folder and deploy all of the deployments and services by entering the YAML files after the command: `kubectl apply -f <YAML-file>`
+3. Deploy all services/deployments with the command: `kubectl apply -f kubernetes/prod/`
 4. Check that all pods, deployments, and services are deployed with:
     ```
     kubectl get pods